Illinois Agility Test

 Is one test run enough every session?
 Or should I conduct multiple trials?

-That’s up to you.
-It’s recommended that you do 2 or more (how many times is up to you) to ensure that the results are consistent, however, if you do decide to have them do several trials, please make sure to observe if they are tired or not.
-If they’re tired, then they will obviously take longer to complete certain trial runs.
-You’re not going to get consistent results that way.
+That's up to you.
+It's recommended that you do three or more to ensure consistency in the results; however, if you decide to have them do several trials, please make sure to observe whether they are tired.

 Are there any limitations to this test?

 Yes.
 This test may not be suitable for people with pre-existing joint or muscle problems.
-These people need to procure medical certificates that allow them to take the test before they can partake in this exercise.
-Also, this test only assesses a person’s speed/agility.
-It doesn’t account for strength or endurance.
+Before they can participate in this exercise, these people need to procure medical certificates that allow them to take the test.
+Also, this test only assesses a person's speed/agility.
+It doesn't account for strength or endurance.

 Are the number of cones strict for this test?